haririalii/imdb/README.md

 - **Lombok**: Reduces boilerplate code for model classes.
 - **Maven**: Dependency management and build automation.
 - **H2 Database**: In-memory database for development and testing.
-- **Actuator**: For monitoring and managing the application in production.

 ## Architecture
 The application follows a layered architecture: